Festival Schedule

 • The late great Montana writer William Kittredge once wrote: "Listings are attempts to make existence whole and holy in the naming."
 What does he mean?
 How do lists function in literature?
 Might they jump-start our own attempts at creative writing?
 In this workshop, we will look at various lists -- drawn from poems, novels, essays, advertisements, religious texts, etc. -- and also put pencil to paper and play around with our own lists - outdoors with Leath Tonino.

-Location: Off-Campus.
-Meet in Miller Upper Lobby at the Center
+Location: Off-Campus Walking Talk - Meet in Miller Upper Lobby at the Center

 Price: $50 | Purchase Here